 - You are the disabled widow, widower or divorced spouse of a Social Security wage earner.

 - You have not yet graduated from high school and a parent is receiving benefits.

-At the law firm of Judith S. Leland, our lawyers help people obtain benefits from Social Security Disability in Southern California.
+At the Law Offices of Judith S. Leland, APLC, our lawyers help people obtain benefits from Social Security Disability in Southern California.
 We represent clients at all stages of the claims process, from initial application to reconsideration, hearing and appeals.
 We offer a free initial consultation and convenient office locations in Downey, Santa Ana and Ontario.

 Social Security’s Definition of Disability